MicrosoftDocs/customer-insights/ci-docs/dsr-rights-requests.md

 #### Manage requests to delete customer data

 As a Customer Insights admin, remove Customer Insights customer data that was deleted in the data source.

-1. Perform GDPR delete requests in the original data source.
+Verify the GDPR delete requests were performed in the original data source.

 1. Sign in to Dynamics 365 Customer Insights.
 1. Go to **Data** > **Data sources**.
 1. For each data source in the list that contains deleted customer data: